soot-oss/SootUp/docs/getting-started.md

 Before you get started with the SootUp library, it helps to learn about the following core data structures:

 - [`AnalysisInputLocation`]{It corresponds to the `cp` option, which specifies the classpath for Soot to find classes to be analyzed.}
-  : points to the target code to be analyzed.
+  : points to the target code that shall be loaded into the `View`.

 - [`View`]{Corresponds to the `Scene` class, but it is not a singleton.
-So it is possible to instantiate multiple views simultaneously.}: presents the code/classes under analysis.
+So it is possible to instantiate multiple views simultaneously.}: handles the representation of the code you configured it to analyze.

-- `SootClass`: represents a class loaded into the `View`.
+- `SootClass`: represents a class.
+Can be loaded from the View via a `ClassType` identifier.

-- `SootMethod`: represents a method of a class.
+- `SootMethod`: represents a method of a class - loaded from the View via a `MethodSignature` identifier.

-- `SootField`: represents a field of a class.
+- `SootField`: represents a field of a class - loaded from the View via a `FieldSignature` identifier.

-- `Body`: represents a method body in Jimple.
+- `Body`: represents a method body of a `SootMethod`.

-- `StmtGraph`: represents the control flow graph of a method body in Jimple statements.
+- `StmtGraph`: represents the control flow graph of a `Body`. `Stmt`'s represent actual Instructions.

 ## Creating a View